 This article is a reminder that the new FDA User Fees FY2020 have been announced, and it is time for you to re-apply for small business qualification.

-Prior to FY 2019, companies were not able to apply for small business status until October 1.
-However, in August 2018 the FDA changed the forms, guidance and policies to allow companies to apply for small business status as soon as August 1.
-The form also now allows the applicant to fill-in the applicable fiscal year.
+Before FY 2019, companies were not able to apply for small business status until October 1.
+However, in August 2018, the FDA changed the forms, guidance, and policies to allow companies to apply for small business status as soon as August 1.
+The form also now allows the applicant to fill in the applicable fiscal year.
 This eliminates the need for the FDA to update the application form each year.

 The approval of small business status by the FDA can take up to 60 days.
 Therefore, every small business planning to submit a regulatory submission to the FDA in FY 2020 should apply for small business status now–instead of waiting until October or when they are planning to submit.
 This will reduce the possibility of a company needing to submit their submission before they have been qualified by the FDA as a small business and paying the higher standard user fee.